ManixI/ludumDare54/issues.md

  - [69] multiple platform paths
  - [70] vertical scrolling
  - [71] stop spokes from spawning partly off platforms
+ - [72] only check collision for things on screen

  ## Old ##